 For requirements, including which New Relic users this feature applies to, see Requirements.

 Your account structure and settings affect whether SAML is available and how it applies to your accounts.

-Here is an example of how accounts and sub-accounts inherit the SAML SSO configuration.
+Here is an example of how accounts and child accounts inherit the SAML SSO configuration.

 The partnership level allows you to control whether accounts under the partnership can have SAML enabled.
 The partnership account's Owner has certain administrative functions, but a SAML configuration on this account is not inherited by other accounts in the partnership.